Bicycles

 Both the belt and chain variants are built around a 6061 aluminum alloy frame and fork with an adjustable stem for improved comfort and fit.
 They each roll on aluminum rims wrapped in puncture-resistant 700x45C tires, and stopping power is provided by Tektro hydraulic disc brakes.
 Adaptive lighting, a kickstand and full fenders are also included.

-Pricing is the same whichever version you choose, and is listed at US$1,899 – though a discount of $500 is currently being applied.
+Pricing is the same as the belt version, at US$1,899, though the Pro-C is exclusively available in the US – a discount of $500 is currently being applied.

 Source: Tenways